 Student Advocacy Center

 The Student Advocacy Center is committed to helping students navigate Ohio State's structure and to resolving issues that they encounter at the university.
-Our purpose is to empower students to overcome obstacles to their growth both inside and outside the classroom.
-We encourage students to maximize their educational experience and prepare them for involvement in the larger community and for life beyond college.
+Its purpose is to empower students to overcome obstacles to their growth both inside and outside the classroom.
+The Student Advocacy Center offers general advising related to academic areas: personal circumstances, instructor complaints, grade grievances, withdrawals, dismissal/reinstatement and a variety of other issues.

 Student Conduct is a department within the Office of Student Life whose purpose is to support the educational mission of the university by administering the Code of Student Conduct and serving as a resource to the university community and beyond.
 An educational and holistic approach to discipline is employed whenever possible.
-Students can make complaints through this office about wide-ranging subject matter, from alcohol and drugs to theft to sexual misconduct.
+Students can make complaints through this office about wide-ranging subject matter, including alcohol and drugs violations, theft, destruction of property, or other Code of Student Conduct violations.
 A proscribed investigation and hearing process guides the adjudication process.

 The Committee on Academic Misconduct (COAM) is charged with maintaining the academic integrity of The Ohio State University by establishing procedures for and investigating all reported cases of alleged academic misconduct by students.